📅 Updated on March 23, 2026

 Alternative Experiences and Parallel Activities

 Rock al Parque is more than the main stages.
 During the festival days, the city usually dresses up in rock.
 Bars and cultural centers in areas like La Candelaria, Chapinero, and Usaquén historically organize pre-festivals and after-parties with local bands, though details for 2026 haven't been confirmed yet.
 The National Museum often hosts temporary exhibitions on the history of rock in Colombia.
 For visitors, we recommend staying in hotels near TransMilenio stations on Av.
 Caracas or Calle 26 for quick access to the likely venues.
-Arriving by public transportation (TransMilenio, SITP) is the smartest option; avoid taking a private car.
+Arriving by public transportation (TransMilenio, SITP) is the smartest option; avoid taking a private vehicle.
 And remember: #RockAlParque2026 will be the hashtag to share your experience and connect with other attendees once the festival begins.

 National Museum Information